lunarc/lunarc_docs/docs/guides/batch_system/32_core_nodes.md

 The *Cascade Lake* CPUs feature additional instructions, not availabe on the *Haswell* CPUs.
 For a typical scientific computing job, the AVX512 instructions are the most interesting instructions.
 Testing by LUNARC support has shown that code utilising these instructions can be up to 50% faster than code utilising AVX2 instructions.

-### Key differences between the Haswell and Caccade Lake nodes
+### Key differences between the Haswell and Cascade Lake nodes
 |                | Aurora standard Haswell node | Aurora standard Cascade Lake node |
 |----------------|:----------------------------:|:---------------------------------:|
 |Cores per node: |      20 cores per node       |       32 cores per node           |